18F/dashboard/README.md

 Your `.about.yml` file must start with `---` on the first line.
 Lines that start with `#` in the file below explain the content field below them.
 Please note that some fields are required.

+Some fields require specific types of content, which is described above the field after a `#` mark.
+Some fields require content to be described in lists with `-` marks, and those fields have a `-` mark after the field's name.

 ```
 ---